Bowl Me Over

 How do you know when they are done?

-Use a toothpick and slide it into the meat near the bone.
-When it slides in and out easily you'll know they are done.
-Test several spots to be sure!
+Slide a toothpick into the meat near the bone.
+If it goes in and out easily, the ribs are ready.
+Check a few spots to be sure.

-1. Season the ribs with dry rub and wrap the ribs in foil before leaving the house.
+Season the ribs with dry rub and wrap them tightly in foil before leaving the house.
+Place the foil-wrapped ribs on the grill using indirect heat and cover with a large aluminum bowl to help hold in the heat.

-3. After 2 hours, remove from foil, slather with sauce and finish on the hot side of the grill.
-Remember the ribs are cooked at this point, you just need to sear on the sauce!
+After about 2 hours, remove the ribs from the foil, brush with sauce, and move them to the hot side of the grill.
+At this point, they're already cooked-you're just searing the sauce.

 Homemade sauce